Soudaaa/Reanalysis_SkewT/README.md

 # Reanalysis_SkewT

-Creates pseudo soundings from reanalysis datasets such as ERA5 and CFSR/CFSRv2.
+Creates pseudosoundings from reanalysis datasets such as ERA5 and CFSR/CFSRv2.

 ## Dependencies